JooffinHalli/oapi/README.md

 ## Assumptions [↑](#toc-assumptions) <a id="assumptions"></a>

 This tool is designed for **production-ready OpenAPI specifications** and assumes they are already syntactically valid.
-No validation is performed—invalid fields are **silently** ignored, and malformed schemas result in `unknown` type.
+No validation is performed — invalid fields are **silently** ignored, and malformed schemas result in `unknown` type.
 Always validate your OpenAPI documents before use.